 Shared Ownership is a form of low-cost home ownership.
-You would buy a share in the property and pay a rent for the rest of the property together with a service charge.
+You would buy a share in the property and pay rent for the rest of the property together with a service charge.

 What is Shared Ownership?

 Shared Ownership is a form of low-cost home ownership.
-You will buy a share in the property and pay a rent for the share that you have not bought, together with a service charge.
+You will buy a share in the property and pay rent for the share that you have not bought, together with a service charge.
 Shared Ownership forms part of the government’s HomeBuyscheme.

 What shared ownership properties are currently available?

 Havebury offers a variety of new homes to purchase on a Shared Ownership basis and there may be homes available where the existing shared owner is selling on.